 PhD, London College of Fashion, University of the Arts London: Fashion Studies, Concentration in History, Theory and Culture, 2012

 BA, University of Pennsylvania: German Studies, 2005

-2017 Fashioning Indie: Popular Fashion, Music and Gender.
+Forthcoming Fashioning Indie: Popular Fashion, Music and Gender in the 21st Century.
 London; New York: I.B.
 Tauris.
 (Forthcoming).

 2017 “Fashioning pop: Visual cultural producers and the imaging of popular music”.
 In F. McDowell and L. Armstrong (eds) Fashioning Professionals.
 London: Bloomsbury.
 (Forthcoming).

 2014 “Resistance: Why does it still matter?”.
 Catalogue article accompanying the forthcoming “Clash – Counterculture in Fashion” exhibition at The Herning Museum of Contemporary Art in Denmark.

 2014 Review of “Beyoncé: The Visual Album”.
 In International Journal of Fashion Studies 1 (2): pp. 271-273.

 2013 “Fashioning ‘indie’: The consecration of a subculture and the emergence of ‘stylish’ femininities”.
 In S. Bruzzi and P. Church Gibson (eds) Fashion Cultures: Theories, Exploration and Analysis.
 2nd Edition.
 London: Routledge: pp. 175-185.